Categories: Mobile

 We’ve known for a few months now that Mozilla, the makers of Firefox, wanted to enter the smartphone market.
 In fact the Mozilla Labs released a video of a concept smartphone, called Seabird, in September 2010.

 But today the company released its vision for its Firefox-branded smartphone, as well as details of hardware manufacturers and even some game-changing capabilities for app developers.
-With the first devices set to hit the shops in early 2013 we take look at the announcement and Mozilla’s promises.
+With the first devices set to hit the shops in early 2013 we take a look at the announcement and Mozilla’s promises.

 Mozilla’s smartphone vision

 Straight off the bat Mozilla is keen to point out that their smartphone operating system and hardware will be open source and entirely built on HTML5 web standards – hardly surprising, this is Mozilla after all.
-Although this could be a slight dig at Android, which some have described as surprisingly closed system, a claim that Google denies.
+Although this could be a slight dig at Android, which some have described as a surprisingly closed system, a claim that Google denies.

 Rather than jumping into telling us about the new OS’s capabilities Mozilla’s statement turns to its business partners; which are an impressive array of mobile telecom operators, Deutsche Telekom, Etisalat, Smart, Sprint, Telecom Italia, Telefónica (operators of the O2 brand) and Telenor.
 With Blackberry manufacturer, RIM’s, stock plummeting to a nine year low only two days ago and Nokia also up a certain creek without a paddle Mozilla wants to reassure us that that they aren’t utterly late to the smartphone OS market.